dansanderson/easyasm65/README.md

 ### Writing a contiguous file

 The `!to` directive sets a filename and writing mode for assembling subsequent code to disk.
 Using the `cbm` mode, this creates a PRG file, with the address of the first assembled instruction that follows as the load address.
-This requires that the source code set the PC at the beginning, so the `!to` directive knows the starting address.
+This requires that the source code set the PC before the first instruction, so the `!to` directive knows the starting address.

 ```
 !to "routines", cbm